-As we venture into this new spring season, we want to be able to enjoy everything this time of year has to offer with our feline friends.
-Certainly, the seasonal change is welcome, but with it comes a host of new allergens.
-Further, cats and dogs alike can both suffer from environmental and seasonal allergies.
-Consider, cat allergy signs can manifest and present differently when compared to other pets.
-We sat down with on-site Trupanion veterinarian, Dr. Caroline Wilde, to discuss what to look for in regards to cat allergy signs and the best course of treatment for our feline friends.
+As you venture into spring, you want to enjoy everything the season has to offer with your best friend.
+Certainly, the seasonal change is welcome, but it may come with a host of new allergens.
+Also, cats and dogs alike can both suffer from environmental and seasonal allergies.
+Naturally, cat allergy signs can manifest and present differently when compared to other pets.
+Fortunately, we sat down with Trupanion veterinarian Dr. Caroline Wilde to discuss what to look for in regards to cat allergy signs.

 Cat allergy signs for every cat owner to know about

 Environmental changes can weigh heavily on your furry friends.
 Naturally, there are a wide variety of pollutants that can invade your space.

 For example, “cats can be allergic to a variety of things in the environment, like pollen, dust mites, or fleas,” states Wilde.

 If you think your cat might be experiencing cat allergies, consider the following signs:

 Skin lesions and scabs are commonly located around the face and neck.
 If you start to see this in your cat seek medical care and check with your veterinarian.

 Also, by doing some work and understanding the potential causesof allergies by documenting signs, exposure, you can assist your veterinarian in developing a treatment plan.